kbredies/gratopy/README.md

 # Gratop
-The **Gr**az  **To**mographic **P**rojections (Gratop) is a software tool developed to allow for efficient, high quality execution of projection methods such as Radon or fanbeam transform.
-It originates from a project concerning Scanning Transmission Electron Tomography of the [Institute of Mathematics and Scientific Computing](https://mathematik.uni-graz.at/en) at the [University of Graz](https://www.uni-graz.at/en) together with the [Institute for Electron Microscopy and Nanoanalysis and the Centre for Electron Microscopy](https://www.felmi-zfe.at) at [Graz University of Technology](https://www.tugraz.at), though it is not limited to such applications.
+The **Gr**az **a**ccelerated **to**mographic projection for **P**ython **(Gratopy)**  is a software tool for Python 3 developed to allow for efficient, high quality execution of projection methods such as Radon and fanbeam transform.
 The operations contained in the toolbox are based on pixel-driven projection methods, which were shown to possess suitable approximation properties.
-The code is based in a powerful OpenCL/GPU implementation, resulting in high execution speed, while allowing for seamless integration into PyOpenCL.
+The code is based in a powerful OpenCL/GPU implementation, resulting in high execution speed, while allowing for seamless integration into [PyOpenCL](https://documen.tician.de/pyopencl/index.html>).
 Hence this can efficiently be paired with other PyOpenCL code, in particular OpenCL based optimization algorithms.

 ## Highlights
 * High quality projection implementation.